The SS Waratah disappeared without trace on July 27 1909n enroute to London from Australia. The full story can be read HERE.

 In August 1908 Karl Schauman of Dene Hollow, Mosman was declared bankrupt.
 Dene Hollow was a landmark, waterfront mansion in Mosman Bay.
 He also owned a 30ft motor launch, which was auctioned off to pay creditors.

 Mr Schauman was described as ‘Agent, and Lessee of the Empire Hotel, Pitt and Hunter Street Sydney.’
-The Empire Hotel….that was the link!
+The Empire Hotel….so that was the link!

 During legal proceedings the following month it was revealed that he had continued to trade knowing himself to be insolvent.
 His bankruptcy was judged to have been caused by rash and hazardous investments, a charge he appeared to accept;